treangenlab/radmicrobes/session3/README.md

 [Mash](https://github.com/marbl/Mash) is a MinHash-based tool designed for genomics applications, offering a powerful approach to sequence comparison with minimal computational requirements.
 Mash leverages MinHash for constructing, manipulating, and comparing genomic data sketches, with applications ranging from genome assembly and 16S rDNA gene clustering to metagenomic sequence clustering.
 By introducing a novel significance test and the Mash distance metric, it distinguishes chance matches during database searches and estimates mutation rates between sequences directly from MinHash sketches.
 This distance metric allows for rapid computation from size-reduced sketches, offering accurate comparisons between large genomes and metagenomes.
 The tool supports various inputs, including whole genomes, metagenomes, nucleotide and amino acid sequences, or raw sequencing reads, making it versatile for diverse genomics applications.

 There are a total of 11 *K. pneumoniae* assemblies that are available in the `./Files/assemblies` directory.
-I'm going to demonstrate how simple it is to create a all-to-all Mash estimated distance matrix.
+I'm going to demonstrate how simple it is to create an all-to-all Mash estimated distance matrix:

 ```
 cd ./Files/assemblies